ladybug-tools/ladybug-legacy/resources/Ladybug Grahpic Standards.md

 9) Components that produce a graphic ouput in the Rhino scene will have their preview turned on by default while those that do not produce a graphic output will have their preview turned off.

 10) All components will be placed first in WIP and beta tested by the community before being moved to the other tabs.
-This will communicate to users that the components are still being vetted and they use them at their own risk.
+This will communicate to users that the components are still being vetted and they should use them at their own risk.